eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 **Expected Behavior:**
 Describe what you expect to happen instead of the error.

+## Troubleshooting

+If you encounter any issues while setting up or running the tests, consult the troubleshooting tips below:

+- Long File Path Issues

+On Windows, you might encounter issues with long file paths.
+To ensure Git can handle long paths, run the following command:

+`git config --system core.longpaths true`

 ## How to contribute

 We welcome contributions to this project.
 To ensure that the process is smooth for everyone